bodywork-ml/bodywork-docs/docs/cli_reference.md

 $ bodywork get deployments PIPELINE_NAME SERVICE_NAME
 ```

-Get information on pipelines and the service stages created by them.
-If no options are specified, then a list of all pipelines with active service stages will be returned.
+Get information on pipelines and the service created by them.
+If no options are specified, then a list of all pipelines with active services will be returned.

 **Arguments:**